aaugustin/django-sesame/docs/topics.rst

 Indeed, when there's a suspicion that an account may be compromised, changing the password is the first step.
 Invalidating tokens makes sense in that case.

+.. admonition:: Invalidation on password change is less needed when tokens expire
+        quickly.
+    :class: tip

+    For example, if you rely on short-lived tokens to validate the email address in a sign up process and you don't know whether validation will occur before or after initializing the password, you need to disable invalidation.
+That's fine from a security perspective.

 Since Django hashes the password with a random salt, the token is invalidated even if the new password is identical to the old one.